spwashi/react-d3/README.md

 # @spwashi/react-d3

-React components meant to manage the lifecycle/events of a data visualization created using [d3](https://d3js.org/).
+React components for managing the lifecycle/events of data visualizations, built on top of [d3](https://d3js.org/).

 ## Overview

-The included sample application in the `./src/app` directory is an example of how I'd organize a d3 project with scaleability in mind.
+Check out the sample application in  `./src/app`; it has a configurable interface for tweaking graphs and/or force simulations live

 ### Installation